Huddy2022/slice_of_spice/README.md

    - __Models__

-      - I created four models for this website, customer, booking, table and cancellation.
+      - I created three models for this website, customer, booking and table.

         - __Customer__